 Preference Tuning

-Similar steps are done to ensure the model gives good, safe results:
+Similar steps are done to ensure the model gives good, safe results.
+However, instead of comparing to an ideal response directly, a separate evaluator model scores outputs:

 preference_examples = [